Numbers list in English (0–100)

 one hundred million

-Consider that creating phrases with the word dollar requires a singular verb that follows after it: A million dollars is a big sum of money.
+Consider that creating phrases with the word dollar requires a singular verb that follows a number in English: A million dollars is a big sum of money.
 When numbers are coupled with any other nouns (people, flowers, watches), the verb is plural: A million books are sold by our story every year.

 Cardinal numbers

-You use them a lot in daily life, such as when going to the shop and asking how much something costs or checking how many work hours are left for the day.
-All the English numbers we highlighted above are related to cardinals.
+You use cardinal English numbers when going to the shop and asking how much something costs or checking how many work hours are left for the day.

 -